Chrystia Freeland: Early life and education (1968–1993)

 While there she attracted the attention of the KGB, which tagged her with the code name "Frida", and Soviet newspapers, who attacked her as a foreigner meddling in their internal affairs over her contacts with Ukrainian activists.
 The KGB surveilled Freeland and tapped her phone calls, and documented the young Canadian activist delivering money, video and audio recording equipment, and a personal computer to contacts in Ukraine.
-She used a diplomat at the Canadian embassy in Moscow to send material abroad in a secret diplomatic pouch, worked with foreign journalists on stories about life in the Soviet Union, and organised marches and rallies to attract attention and support from western countries.
-On her return from a trip to London in March 1989, Freeland was denied re-entry to the USSR.
+She used a diplomat at the Embassy of Canada in Moscow to send material abroad in a secret diplomatic pouch, worked with foreign journalists on stories about life in the Soviet Union, and organized marches and rallies to attract attention and support from Western countries.
+On her return from a trip to London in March 1989, Freeland was denied re-entry to the Soviet Union.
 By the time her activism within Ukraine came to an end, Freeland had become the subject of a high-level case study from the KGB on how much damage a single determined individual could inflict on the Soviet Union; a 2021 Globe and Mail article quoted the report by a former officer of the KGB, which had described Freeland as "a remarkable individual", "erudite, sociable, persistent, and inventive in achieving her goals".

-She worked as an intern for United Press International in London in the summer of 1990.
+Freeland worked as an intern for United Press International in London in the summer of 1990.
 Afterwards, she completed a Master of Studies degree in Slavonic studies from the University of Oxford in 1993 having studied at St Antony's College as a Rhodes Scholar.

 Journalism career (1993–2013)

+Freeland worked as a journalist in Ukraine and eventually held editorial positions at the Financial Times, The Globe and Mail, and Reuters.
+She also authored Sale of the Century: Russia's Wild Ride from Communism to Capitalism (2000) and Plutocrats: The Rise of the New Global Super Rich and the Fall of Everyone Else (2012).

-Freeland began her career in journalism as a stringer for the Financial Times, The Washington Post and The Economist while working in Ukraine.
+Freeland began her career in journalism as a stringer for the Financial Times, The Washington Post, and The Economist while working in Ukraine.
 Freeland later worked for the Financial Times in London as a deputy editor, and then as an editor for its weekend edition, FT.com, and UK news.
 Freeland also served as Moscow bureau chief and Eastern Europe correspondent for the Financial Times.

 From 1999 to 2001, Freeland served as the deputy editor of The Globe and Mail.
-Next she worked as the managing director and editor of consumer news at Thomson Reuters.
+She next worked as the managing director and editor of consumer news at Thomson Reuters.
 She was also a weekly columnist for The Globe and Mail.
-Previously she was editor of Thomson Reuters Digital, a position she held since April 2011.
+Previously, she was editor of Thomson Reuters Digital, a position she held since April 2011.
 Prior to that she was the global editor-at-large of Reuters news since March 1, 2010, having formerly been the United States managing editor at the Financial Times, based in New York City.